pdemutti/mercado-livre/README.md

 ## Chico UI
-> Chico UI is a free and open source collection of easy-to-use UI components for designers and developers. http://chico.mercadolibre.com/
+> **Chico UI**  is a free and open source collection of easy-to-use UI components for designers and developers. http://chico.mercadolibre.com/

+## Mobile
+> **Responsively** design using CSS media queries.
+Better display, emulate on iPhone 6.

 ## Structure